top of page

 If individual bricks are too damaged, replacement may be necessary.
 Here's the procedure:

-Select Matching Bricks: Find bricks that closely match the originals in size, color, and texture.
+• Select Matching Bricks: Find bricks that closely match the originals in size, colour, and texture.
 Local suppliers or reclamation yards can often provide suitable options.

 Final Touches and Maintenance

 Once restoration is complete, focus on the finishing touches.
-Applying a breathable sealant can protect your brickwork from moisture damage.
-Additionally, consistent maintenance is vital:
+Consistent maintenance is vital:

 Wrapping Up